Mike Stillson (aka Otter) – Executive Director

 I have been the Executive Director of Valley Trails Summer Camp for the past 21 summers, and a professional in camping for over 31 years.
 I hold a BS in General Studies, and am the President of the WAIC (Western Association of Independent Camps) and a former member of the Southern California Section of the ACA (American Camp Association) Board of Directors.
 I also serve on the board for CCFY (California Collaboration for Youth) and advocate on legislative issues that affect youth and the camp industry.
 I am involved in all stages of planning, training, and leading of the programs on a year-round basis.

-Lettuce – Program Director
+Aspen – Program Director